ronny-rentner/svUltra/readme.md

 This is currently a collection of Svelte preprocessors that allow to build a hierarchical component tree with a consistent style.
 It's can be most efficiently used with a 'class-less' CSS framework like PicoCSS.

-**NOTE: It's not ye t a real Javascript npm package and there are also no unit tests, yet.**
+**NOTE: It's not yet a real Javascript npm package and there are also no unit tests, yet.**

 ## Example Svelte Component

 In the following component, we can style the 3rd party `Icon` component from Iconify using our `transformComponentStyles` preprocessor.
 What happens under the hood is that the `Icon` CSS selector is transformed to something like `.Icon-c1eafff6`.
 The hash is dependent on the content of the CSS rule.
 This CSS selector is then added to the `class` parameter of any Icon component found.
-This only works if the component is actually making use of an `class` attribute.
+This only works if the component is actually making use of a `class` attribute.

 The `classMergePreprocessor` is then used to merge together all class properties for each custom component.
-If `...rest` would contain a class property, it would be extracted and merged togehter with the others:
+If `...rest` would contain a class property, it would be extracted and merged together with the others:

 ```
 <MyComponent class:someClass={someCondition} class="other" {...rest} />